 - 1. Create the best teaching-learning situation possible, exercising all authority assigned by the Superintendent and the Board of Education. - 2.
-Organize scheduled teaching assignments in order to achieve a meaningful education program. - 3.
-Require effective classroom management and instruction. - 4.
-Take leadership in the establishment of reasonable rules and regulations that will reduce student misconduct. - Take all necessary measures to insure that students, parents and all school staff understand the Code of Conduct. - 6.
-Enforce the Code of Conduct. - 7.
-Receive teacher or counselor referrals for student discipline. - 8.
-Insure that all referred discipline cases are resolved expeditiously. - 9.
-Inform parents of all disciplinary problems and disciplinary measures taken to modify the misbehavior. - 10.
-Maintain fairness, reasonableness, and consistency. - 11.
-In dealing with students, staff and parents, demonstrate a respect for law and order, self-discipline and a genuine concern for all persons under his authority. - 12.
-Make it possible for students and staff to approach him directly for the redress of grievances. - 13.
-Include students and staff in the formulation of school regulations. - 14.
-Utilize all appropriate support staff and community agencies to help parents and students identify problems and seek solutions. - 15.
-Establish building security. - 16.
-Comply with state laws and/or regulations regarding hearings, suspensions and student rights. - 17.
+Organize scheduled teaching assignments in order to achieve a meaningful education program. - Require effective classroom management and instruction. - 4.
+Take leadership in the establishment of reasonable rules and regulations that will reduce student misconduct. - 5.
+Make the Code of Conduct known to students, parents and all school staff. - 6.
+Take all necessary measures to insure that students, parents and all school staff understand the Code of Conduct. - 7.
+Enforce the Code of Conduct. - 8.
+Receive teacher or counselor referrals for student discipline. - 9.
+Insure that all referred discipline cases are resolved expeditiously. - 10.
+Inform parents of all disciplinary problems and disciplinary measures taken to modify the misbehavior. - 11.
+Maintain fairness, reasonableness, and consistency. - 12.
+In dealing with students, staff and parents/guardians, demonstrate a respect for law and order, self-discipline and a genuine concern for all persons under his authority. - 13.
+Make it possible for students and staff to approach him directly for the redress of grievances. - 14.
+Include students and staff in the formulation of school regulations. - 15.
+Utilize all appropriate support staff and community agencies to help parents/guardians and students identify problems and seek solutions. - 16.
+Establish building security. - 17.
+Comply with state laws and/or regulations regarding hearings, suspensions and student rights. - 18.
 Develop behavior guidelines and procedures for the school, which are in harmony with this Code of Conduct.

-CODE OF CONDUCT
+LAKE SHORE MIDDLE SCHOOL CODE OF CONDUCT